 All basic links list before all web links and then all text links.
 Text links are listed in order of text offset, i.e. where they occur in the flow of text.
 Thus the first text link in $Text links first - this makes finding the correct link much easier in a well-linked page's listing.
 Links to or from aliases are shown in italics.

-From v7.2.0, when a text link is selected the text pane scrolls to make the link anchor visible and the link anchor is temporarily highlighted.
+When a text link is selected the text pane scrolls to make the link anchor visible and the link anchor is temporarily highlighted.

 The middle column of controls are the same as for creating links:

 - link type list.
 Pick a link type (or none) from the pop-up link types list.
 To create a new link type, first use the Links Inspector to add the new type to the list.
-From v7.5.0, this field is disabled when no link is selected, but otherwise lets a link type value be typed to select it, or to create a new link type (without having to define it first).
+This field is disabled when no link is selected, but otherwise lets a link type value be typed to select it, or to create a new link type (without having to define it first).

 - URL.
 The destination URL for the link, either for import or display in a browser.
 This can in fact be FTP, mailto or various other online URL types.

 - Target.
 The name of the window to use.
 Pertinent for framed web sites, or if you wish the exported HTML to call the link in a separate window.
-You don't see these names but your browser does and if the window cited is already open, then that window is re-used.
+You do not see these names but your browser does and if the window cited is already open, then that window is re-used.
 An easy method for naming the 'target' is to always use the value 'tbx'.
 As it is unlikely another application will spawn a window called 'tbx' only your Tinderbox site's external links will share a second common window.

 - Title.
 This sets the link's HTML 'title' attribute which may (depending on browser) type be shown in a status bar or mouse-over of HTML.

 - Class.
 The name of a CSS style sheet class to be applied to the link when in HTML form.
 This is useful if you would like different link types (or just arbitrary collections of links) to have different web styling.